iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > Here's a tip; if my device can see yours via Bluetooth, there's a good chance I can access your device and everything on it using an apk like Superblue.
 Don't be an idiot.
 This is exploitable Traceware.<br> :date: __2020-07-10 02:31:24__

 > Started to drain my battery of my fairly new phone.<br> :date: __2020-07-08 21:01:53__

-> Allow me to turn off bluetooth when at home or better yet, have a home zone that automatically turns bluetooth off and I'll put it back on my phone.
-Too invasive.<br> :date: __2020-07-08 02:19:45__

-> Ir drains my battery big time<br> :date: __2020-07-08 00:43:59__

-> Unable to activate.
-Installs okay but when asking for cell phone number it always says the server is down for the last month.<br> :date: __2020-07-06 23:48:44__

-> I want to keep this app but it's draining my battery.
-It seemed okay the first few weeks of using it but recently it's been overheating my phone.
-I checked my battery usage and it says this app is using 44% of my battery.
-Doesn't seem feasible to keep running it if I'm going to have to keep my phone on a charger most of the day.<br> :date: __2020-07-06 03:09:24__